 "Here the fade is taken straight along the sides and the back, rather than a drop fade that dips around the head," Garcia explains.
 "It’s complemented by a natural shape along the hairline, which looks great in any setting."

-"The hair can be worn slicked back with a high-shine, high-hold pomade for a more polished look," says Garcia.
-Try Fellow Strong Pomade ($25).
+"The hair can be worn slicked back with a high-shine, high-hold pomade for a more polished look," Garcia says.
+Try the Fellow Strong Pomade ($25).

 Garcia likes the pompadour since it can be modified to suit so many hair textures and styles.
 "For extra drama, the smooth fade is offset by the bold hard part carved into the top," he says.
 "This adds updated style without sacrificing old-school class."